-Patriotism runs through the veins of Rich Carron and his family.
-He served his country in Vietnam, while his dad served in World War II.
+Patriotism runs through the veins of Rich Carron.
+Carron served his country in Vietnam, while his dad served in World War II.
 His father in-law was in the Marine Corp for 27 years, which included two tours in Vietnam; and two nephews are in the Air Force in special operations.

-Patriotism also runs throughout Carron’s company, Valley Paving.
+Patriotism also runs throughout his company, Valley Paving.
 “When we’re hiring, we absolutely look for military applications,” he says.
 “We’re one of 117 veteran-owned businesses in our state.”

-The Minnesota Department of Transportation gives veteran-owned prime contractors up to a 6% ($60,000 maximum) preference on state-funded highway projects.
+The Minnesota Department of Transportation gives veteran-owned prime contractors up to a six percent ($60,000 maximum) preference on state funded highway projects.
 “It’s wonderful that the state has a commitment to working with veterans,” says Carron.

 Winning with windrows

-When using a windrow elevator, the unit is positioned directly in front of the pavers and is designed to pick up HMA placed in a windrow then transfer it to the paver hopper.
+When using a windrow elevator, the unit is positioned directly in front of the pavers and are designed to pick up HMA placed in a windrow and transfer it to the paver hopper.
 This allows for virtually continuous paving without stopping.

-“Windrow elevators weren’t being used much in Minnesota, and not at all within the metro area,” Carron points out.
+“Windrow elevators weren’t being used much in Minnesota, not at all within the metro area,” he says.
 “I saw how fast they allowed roads to be built.
 So I started using this technology and our productivity went way up.
-We figured it out before others in this area.
-However, soon after, the rest followed.
-But it helped launch our business and increased our ability to tackle larger projects.”
+We figured it out before others in this area, however soon after, the rest followed.
+But, it helped launch our business and increased our ability to tackle larger projects.”

-Valley Paving operates 22 company Class 8 trucks, and supplements them with up to 80 additional owner-operators (depending upon demand) pulling belly dumps.
-There are many benefits when using windrow elevators, says Carron, including smoother operation at the paver; no need to push the trucks with the paver; eliminating the need to constantly remind drivers not to dump the load in front of the paver, thus shoveling the entire load into the hopper; and the ability to meet tough rideability specs and avoid penalties.
+Valley operates 22 company Class 8 trucks, and compliments it with up to 80 additional owner operators (depending upon demand), pulling belly dumps for its windrow paving operations.
+There are many benefits when using windrow elevators, says Carron.
+These include: smoother operation at the paver, no need to push the trucks with the paver, no need to constantly yell at the drivers to keep from dumping the load in front of the paver thus shoveling the entire load into the hopper of the paver, and the ability to meet tough rideability specs, thus avoiding penalties.